26 February 2026

 • Curated audio data, directly accessible

 Treble is evolving from a simulation SDK into a full Audio AI Data Platform.
 We will show how teams can directly access large-scale, curated audio and acoustics datasets and work with them alongside simulation and data generation.
 The session will demonstrate how data can be processed and tailored to specific use cases, with metadata treated as a first-class object that can be customized and enriched.
-Attendees will see how this enables faster iteration, better collaboration, and training datasets designed for real-world conditions.

 • Research spotlight: why better data wins